-Time optimization: once your brand creation process is finished, you might need to create some collateral material.
-In that case you can always use your moodboard as reference so you don’t get distracted by other possibilities that don’t reflect the vibe you want to show.
+Once your brand creation process is finished, you might need to create some collateral material.
+In that case, you can always use your moodboard as a reference so you don’t get distracted by other possibilities that don’t reflect the vibe you want to show.

-So, if I convinced you and you want to create a moodboard either for your brand or for whatever new project you’re embarking to here’s what you need to do:
+So, if I convinced you and you want to create a moodboard either for your brand or for whatever new project you’re embarking on here’s what you need to do:

-Choose a platform: you can go old-school and use magazines, newspapers and glue or you can use any digital platform of your preference (Pinterest, Canva, etc.)
+You can go old-school and use magazines, newspapers, and glue or you can use any digital platform of your preference (Pinterest, Canva, etc.)